 “The overlap of anxiety, depression, and pain is particularly evident in chronic and sometimes disabling pain syndromes such as fibromyalgia, irritable bowel syndrome, low back pain, headaches, and nerve pain….
 Chronic pain is depressing, and likewise, major depression may feel physically painful.”
 The pain-anxiety-depression connection by Harvard Health Publishing.

-You may be lonely.
-Sad.
-Feel guilt when you feel happy.
-Your feelings are valid.
-AND you have those deeper thoughts while having daily persistent pain in the time of the Coronavirus.
+You may feel sad and lonely or guilty when you feel happy.
+Your feelings are valid AND you have those deeper thoughts while having daily persistent pain.

 It takes no special tools.
-You don’t even have to move from where you are.
-You can have your family join in or start all your online meetings with this.
+You don’t even have to change where you are sitting or standing.
+Have your family and friends join.
+Start all your online meetings with this.

-I use many ACTION ITEMS daily to DISTRACT myself because I live with Trigeminal, Occipital, and Glossopharyngeal Neuralgia, Fibromyalgia, Migraines many times a month, Osteo and Rheumatoid Arthritis, and Ulcerative Pancolitis to name a few.
+I use many ACTION ITEMS daily to DISTRACT myself because I live with Trigeminal, Occipital, and Glossopharyngeal Neuralgia, Migraines, Fibromyalgia, Osteo and Rheumatoid Arthritis, and Ulcerative Pancolitis.
 Without taking action to distract me I would be lost.

-I have a large list of Transformative Tools on my website because I want to help reduce your pain.
+You will find a large list of Pain Management Tools on my website because I want to help reduce your pain.
 Now it is even more important than ever to take extra care.
-You will need many choices to honor that you feel differently each day.
-Keep adding to your list and please feel free to use these as a starting place for your personal care.
+You will need many ideas to honor that you feel differently each day.

 I am a Master Hypnotherapist, Reiki Master Teacher, and Certified Nutritional Consultant who shares information on how to reduce your chronic persistent pain.
 I live with this discomfort and even though our pain may feel different I know what you are going through.

-I want to share this information and tools with women living with chronic pain.
+I share pain management tools and information with women living with chronic pain.

 We refuse to let pain be in charge of our lives.